Uterus transplants are experimental and risky but Indian women are already lining up for them

 Brannstrom still classifies “experimental and not a therapeutic procedure”.

 Uterine transplants are not necessary surgeries to cure a patient or alleviate symptoms of a disease or disorder.
 Brannstrom’s team is now working on reducing the time spent on these procedures since the longer a patient is on the operating table the more she is at risk of contracting infection, bleeding and complications from being under anaesthesia.
-In most of their surgeries, it took them at least 10 to 12 hours to harvest the uterus.
+In most of their surgeries, it took the team at least 10 to 12 hours to harvest the uterus.
 “In the next phase of our research, we are going to perform a robotic surgery to harvest the uterus,” said Brannstrom.
 “This will help us to reduce the time in harvesting the uterus to eight hours.”

 Dr Shailesh Puntambekar, who is the lead surgeon on Parikh’s case, says he will harvest the donor uterus in between eight and nine hours.
-Puntambekar is the medical director of Galaxy Care Hospital, and a cancer surgeon, and this will be his first attempt at a uterus transplant.
+Puntambekar is the medical director of Galaxy Care Hospital and a cancer surgeon.
+This will be his first attempt at a uterus transplant.
 He plans to do 90% of the surgery laproscopically to reduce operation time.

 “My expertise as a cervical cancer surgeon will help me to achieve this,” he said.
 “It is criminal to put the donors under such a long surgery.”